 - Is included on a consolidated Iowa return that does not include all of the same members as the federal consolidated return, because not all members of the federal group are subject to Iowa corporate income taxes (Iowa consolidated group),

 the separate Iowa return filer or Iowa consolidated group is required to recalculate their proper current-year business interest expense deduction, and the amount of any prior year disallowed business interest expense carryforward which must be added back for Iowa purposes, for the separate entity or Iowa consolidated group by re-completing for Iowa purposes (pro forma) the federal interest expense deduction forms for the separate entity or Iowa consolidated group.
-The pro forma deduction amount calculated for Iowa purposes is determined in the same manner the deduction would be calculated for federal purposes, but using only the items of income and interest expense of the separate Iowa entity or Iowa consolidated group.
+The pro forma deduction amount calculated for Iowa purposes is determined in the same manner as the deduction would be calculated for federal purposes, but using only the items of income and interest expense of the separate Iowa entity or Iowa consolidated group.
 The deduction and prior year carryforward adjustments from this pro forma federal calculation are then used to complete the IA 163 and make the proper Iowa adjustments.

 In the event that a member leaves the consolidated group, both the newly separated member and the remaining group shall be required to include any carryforward amounts allocated to them under Treas.
 Reg.
 1.163(j)-5(b)(3)(iii) in their respective Iowa incomes in the year or years the separate company or group actually deducts those amounts for federal purposes.